Causality Guided Representation Learning for Cross-Style Hate Speech Detection: Introduction

-Guided by this graph, we propose \methodName{}, a causal representation learning framework for cross-style hate speech detection. \methodName{} first projects online posts into a latent space and disentangles them into causality-aligned, interpretable factors, isolating genuine hate intent from superficial linguistic cues.
+Motivated by these observations, we \textit{\textbf{hypothesize}} that the generation of hate speech can be modeled as a causal graph involving key factors: contextual environment (e.g., platform), creator motivation (e.g., hate intent), target, and style, where (i) contextual environment is a confounder, which influences the motivation, target, and style. (ii) Motivation, target, and style jointly shape the content of an online post. (iii) The hate label is determined by the creator's motivation and contextual environment.
+Guided by this graph, we propose \methodName{}, a causal representation learning framework for cross-style hate speech detection. \methodName{} first projects online posts into a latent space and disentangles them into causality-aligned interpretable factors, isolating genuine hate intent from superficial linguistic cues.
 Then it leverages a confounder mitigation module to control the confounding effect caused by the contextual environment.
 Furthermore, \methodName{} allows counterfactual reasoning by intervening on style within the latent space, naturally guiding the model to robustly identify hate speech in varying forms.